 Email marketing depends on the relationship, not the email itself

-Spam email is a big problem and there are many companies providing services to block companies sending out spam emails.
+Spam email is a big problem, and there are many companies providing services to block companies from sending out spam emails.
 This is where the purchase and use of a bought email list may cause problems.
-If your email gets recognised as a spam account sending emails to bought lists, your company may be listed and marked as a spammer.
+If your email gets recognized as a spam account sending emails to bought lists, your company may be listed and marked as a spammer.
 This may have repercussions in the future if you look to carry out proper email marketing campaigns.

-Lastly, would you be happy if your time was being taken up with unsolicited emails?
-This is exactly how your recipients will feel and this is unlikely to transfer into a feeling of where they would be happy to buy from your business.
+Lastly, would you be happy if your time was taken up with unsolicited emails?
+This is exactly how your recipients will feel, and this is unlikely to transfer into a feeling of where they would be happy to buy from your business.